The winners get the following prizes.

 - Participants uploading an essay should ensure that it is in MS word or PDF format.

 - The essay word count should be between 500-800 words for primary and between 500-1500 words for secondary

 - The organizers and/or judges will contact the finalists’ school Headmaster or Head Teacher to confirm that they meet all Participation Requirements and that their Registration details (including age) are accurate.

 - Participants submitting an essay affirm that they are the sole creators of the essay submitted.

 - Participants are encouraged to receive feedback on their essays from teachers, parents and their fellow students for improvement, however, the essay must be written entirely by the student, drawn from their original ideas.

 - The organizers will hold all essays to common standards for plagiarism in academic assignments.

 - The organizers and judges will take precautions to ensure that the registered student is the person writing the essay submitted and reserve the right to contact parents and teachers to confirm the originality of a student’s submission.

-- Participants can only submit one essay, EITHER ENGLISH or KISWAHILI.
+- Participants can only submit one essay, EITHER ENGLISH, KISWAHILI FRENCH or ART.